chg-training/chg-training-resources/docs/statistical_modelling/introduction/summarising_distributions.md

 H(X)= -1 \times 0 = 0
 $$

-So entropy = 0 corresponds to the situation of complete certainty in the value.
+So entropy = 0 corresponds to the situation of 'no uncertainty'.

 to the case where all the values $2,\cdots,12$ have the same probability $\tfrac{1}{11}$, so that we are, so to speak, 'completely uncertain' about the value of $X$.
 Then the entropy is